canmom/vector/VECTOR-ch3.md

 The State grew without hesitation, reproducing itself in every corner it could find.
 Everywhere would come to know Sovereignty: blessed relief from the sorry task of deciding who can live and who must die.

 But life or death wasn't really the question, for most.
 Rather, the State gave its subjects *purpose*.
 A part in the Great Work, the ability to bless the lives of countless generations hence.
 And in the meantime, all the pleasures of life.
-The factories and then the FURNACE promised give prosperity to everyone---as long as they *play their part*.
+The factories and then the furnace promised give prosperity to everyone---as long as they *play their part*.

 Of course CORAL had been proud!

-Ahead, the cracked shell of the FURNACE looms over a thick coil of scavenger egg sacs, the air thick with effluvia.
+Ahead, the cracked shell of the furnace looms over a thick coil of scavenger egg sacs, the air thick with effluvia.
 CORAL darts through, feet splatting off the sodden ground.
-She springs up, scrambles over the FURNACE wall.
+She springs up, scrambles over the furnace wall.

 It's quiet.

 CORAL remembers.
-Her mother, taking her hand, holding it to the oily surface of the FURNACE.
+Her mother, taking her hand, holding it to the oily surface of the furnace.
 "It's safe, see?"

 CORAL's mother had been so proud to be chosen to work on the new project---the culmination of all her struggles in the Academe.

-Later, CORAL had shown the FURNACE to her girlfriend, Rugosa.
+Later, CORAL had shown the furnace to her girlfriend, Rugosa.
 Still meeting in secret---back when they both thought they were boys.
 CORAL's fingers twitch as she remembers holding Ru's hand and pointing out the interesting features of the machine.

 Ru had nestled her head on CORAL's shoulder.
 "So where does the oil come from?"
 An innocent question, a reasonable one.
 And one CORAL had never thought to ask.

-Now, decades after, CORAL bounds over the threshold of the broken FURNACE.
+Now, decades after, CORAL bounds over the threshold of the broken furnace.
 She has no time to admire her handiwork.

 Some of the rebels would claim innocence---that the *wrongness* of this world was always obvious, so they themselves were above it all, never complicit.
 CORAL has no such illusions.
 But at least, she sometimes tells herself, when she finally realised the need to fight...